If you’ve been on the hunt for the best violin microphone then I’m happy to say I can help you out.

 4. Kremona KNA VV-3 Review – Best Budget Option

-- Lightweight, wood-encased sensor delivers the natural sound of your instrument
+- Delivers the natural sound of your violin or viola

 If you’ve got a tight budget then don’t worry, you can still find a fantastic violin microphone (or should I say, I can still find you a fantastic violin microphone).
 I used the Kremona KNA for years and it certainly served me well.